Updated October 2022

 - A counselor, clergy member, or other trusted advisor

-Focus on a diverse group of backgrounds, perspectives, demographics, cultures, and opinions to help you get out of your own head and take on new insights.
+Focus on creating a diverse group with different backgrounds, perspectives, demographics, cultures, and opinions to help you get out of your own head and take on new ways of seeing and thinking.

-Put your experience and expertise to work in a leadership role within the real estate industry.
+Put your expertise to work in a leadership role within the real estate industry.
 You may choose to teach classes as a faculty member at your local association or create an online course to share your knowledge.
-You may apply for a committee member position at the local, state, or national association level or run for office.
-You may write up an article and submit it to a professional publication for consideration.
-This will put you in the way of a higher level of expert colleagues who can help you develop your professional life even more.
+You could apply for a committee member position at the local, state, or national real estate association level or run for office.
+You might write an article and submit it to a professional publication for consideration.